-How to become a member of the Archive Committee: Contacting the Chair usually gets the ball rolling but appearing at the next committee meeting provides an excellent opportunity to refine your interest.
+How to become a member of the Archive Committee: Contacting the Chair usually gets the ball rolling but appearing at the next committee meeting(se above) provides an excellent opportunity to refine your interest.

 Archive Committee P.O.
 Box 9342 Providence, Rhode Island 02940

-The story of AA in R. I. is a most interesting struggle of a small group of individuals trying to stay sober against great odds.
+The story of A.A. in R. I. is a most interesting struggle of a small group of individuals trying to stay sober against great odds.

 The Archives Committee, in attempting to piece this picture together has taken materials from G.S.O. files in New York and has summarized them.
 It is by no means a complete story, but just one of the “pieces of the picture”.